Category (mathematics): Examples

-Any directed graph generates a small category: the objects are the vertices of the graph, and the morphisms are the paths in the graph (augmented with loops as needed) where composition of morphisms is concatenation of paths.
+Any directed graph (or, more generally, a quiver) generates a small category: the objects are the vertices of the graph, and the morphisms are the paths in the graph (augmented with loops as needed) where composition of morphisms is concatenation of paths.
 Such a category is called the free category generated by the graph.

 The class of all preordered sets with order-preserving functions (i.e., monotone-increasing functions) as morphisms forms a category, Ord.
-It is a concrete category, i.e. a category obtained by adding some type of structure onto Set, and requiring that morphisms are functions that respect this added structure.
+It is a concrete category, i.e. a category whose objects can be identified with sets with some type of additional structure, while the morphisms are functions that respect this structure.

 The class of all groups with group homomorphisms as morphisms and function composition as the composition operation forms a large category, Grp.
-Like Ord, Grp is a concrete category.
-The category Ab, consisting of all abelian groups and their group homomorphisms, is a full subcategory of Grp, and the prototype of an abelian category.
+Like $\mathbf{Ord}$, $\mathbf{Grp}$ is a concrete category.
+The category Ab, consisting of all abelian groups and their group homomorphisms, is a full subcategory of $\mathbf{Grp}$, and the prototype of an abelian category.

 The class of all graphs forms another concrete category, where morphisms are graph homomorphisms (i.e., mappings between graphs which send vertices to vertices and edges to edges in a way that preserves all adjacency and incidence relations).

-Other examples of concrete categories are given by the following table.
+Examples of concrete categories are given by the following table.